 Each team (4 total) must have 4 cups coloured according to their team and capable of holding 1/3 l of liquid at their disposal.
 The cups must be of equal size or there must be a mark at 1/3 l.
-The teams must have enough beer, cider or long drink available.
-For men, the drinks should be A-strength.
-Women can drink III-drinks if they so wish.
+The teams must have enough beer, cider, long drink or vichy available in 0,33 l unopened cans or bottles.
 In addition, a die and a gameboard are needed.
 1 square on the board is 5-7 cm in width.

 The board is coloured in four colours as shown below.

 The circulation route is marked with arrows.

 A = waiting area

 B = starting point